amanrai31/React2/README5.md

 Now consider a ChatRoom component that must connect to the chat server whenever it’s visible on the screen.
 Connecting to a server is not a pure calculation (it’s a side effect) so it can’t happen during rendering.
 Effects run at the end of a commit after the screen updates.
 This is a good time to synchronize the React components with some external system (like network or a third-party library).

-**NOTE :** Effects let you specify side effects that are caused by rendering itself, rather than by a particular event. `Effect` is side effect caused by rendering.
+**NOTE :** Effects let you specify side effects that are caused by rendering itself, rather than by a particular event. `Effect is "side effect" caused by rendering`.
 If there’s no external system and you only want to adjust some state based on other state, you might not need an Effect.(Also can cause infinite loop if no dependency given)

 **You might not need an Effect :** Effects are typically used to “step out” of your React code and synchronize with some external system (browser API, 3rd party widgets, n/w etc)